shahamit/input-validation-in-jakarta/en/README.md

   * In JSP pages, input may be submitted through HTML forms or request parameters
 * Input validation is a process of inspecting and validating this data to ensure it meets certain criteria.
 * A standard criteria is to validate the syntax, semantics, length and the format of the input data.
+* These validations should be performed on both the client and the server side.
+Client-side validation provides quick feedback to users, while server-side validation acts as the final line of defense
 * Jakarta EE has a Jakarta Bean Validation API that provides a powerful framework for implementing input validation
 * It offers a set of annotations and APIs (demonstrated below) that are used to define validation constraints on Java beans, DTOs, and domain objects.
 ```java